esreekarreddy/google-antigravity-test-projects/todo/README.md

 ## Features

 - **Minimalist Design**: Dark theme with neon red/crimson accents and glassmorphism effects.
-- **In-Memory Storage**: Todos are stored in memory and reset on page refresh.
+- **Persistence**: Todos are saved to LocalStorage and persist across sessions.
 - **Animations**: Smooth fade-ins, slide-ups, and strikethrough effects.
-- **No Database**: Purely frontend state management using React Context.
+- **No Database**: Purely frontend state management using React Context and LocalStorage.

 ## Tech Stack